Are Palm Trees Native To California? (And Species of Palm Trees?)

 In areas of California where temperatures go beyond 100 degrees Fahrenheit, you will need to water the palms four to five times a week using drip irrigation or by using a water hose.
 Most palm trees have high watering and sunlight needs.

-Using electronic soil moisture meters comes in handy to check the soil for moisture and to determine how much water the plant needs.
+Using electronic soil moisture meters is handy to check the soil for moisture and determine how much water the plant needs.
 Another way is to check the soil by scraping the surface about six inches deep.
 In general, California’s moderate weather is well-suited for palm tree growth.

 Found in tropical and subtropical climates, palm trees need a lot of water to thrive.
 Maintaining the soil constantly moist helps keep the palms healthy.
 If the areas receive less water, then they will have increased watering needs.